mateo19182/exponential/README.md

 ### Some personal stuff

-- Built a [homeserver](https://blog.m19182.dev/writings/Building-my-Homelab) where I do ML workloads and host different projects.
 - I really enjoy making [music](https://music.m19182.dev/) (Ableton), as well as [videos](https://www.youtube.com/@mateo_19182) (Blender, TouchDesigner, Resolume).
 I also play the drums in a band with some friends.

 - Spent much of my university years producing, mixing and mastering music for local artists.
 Also DJ'd in clubs and festivals.
 Don't do this as much anymore, but it's still a part of my life.

 - I write, both in my [blog](https://blog.m19182.dev/writings/) and in a [music newsletter](https://no-cosign.m19182.dev/) I have with some friends.
+I also keep an obsidian vault with notes about everything that interests me.

 - I read a lot.
 Mostly substacks and blogs I follow (my [link archive](https://blog.m19182.dev/link-archive) has most of it), but also books, mostly science fiction.

+- Built a [homeserver](https://blog.m19182.dev/writings/Building-my-Homelab) where I do ML workloads and host different projects.

 - I have listed some other things I like on my [here](https://blog.m19182.dev/things-i-like) and also have a [now page](https://blog.m19182.dev/now) that keeps track of what I'm up to.